N8Brown/VueFriends/README.md

 _**Delete Contact**_

 Clicking on the **Delete** button on the expanded contact card will display a warning asking the user if they wish to delete the selected contact, while informing them that the action cannot be undone.
-The user can choose to continue and delete the contact from the list, thereby removing the contact card and data, or they cancel the action.
+The user can choose to continue and delete the contact from the list, thereby removing the contact card and data, or they can cancel the action.

 _**Add New Contact**_